Neenah United States Post Office

 The Neenah United States Post Office is located in Neenah, Wisconsin.

 Description and history

 Among the features of the building are a fanlight and a palladian window.
 Postal operations have since been moved to a different location, and this building has been converted into offices.
 It was added to the State and the National Register of Historic Places in 1990.

 It is a Georgian Revival post office with fanlight and palladian window, built 1916-18.
+The building’s construction was authorized by the U.S. Treasury Department in 1916 and it served as Neenah’s main post office until operations moved to a newer facility in 1967.